dhrinkino/Network-Monitor/README.md

 sudo dd if=/dev/urandom of=50M.bin count=50 bs=1M
 sudo dd if=/dev/urandom of=100M.bin count=100 bs=1M
 ```
-50M.bin and 100M.bin.
 Upload it to the root directory of http server.
-Example: http://127.0.0.1/10M.bin.
+Example: http://127.0.0.1/10M.bin

 ## Usage